Fuechschen/dubbot/README.md

 ### Disclaimer

 This software is provided "as is".
-You are free to use it as the license allows is, but every use is at your own risk.
+You are free to use it as the license allows it, but every use is at your own risk.
 I am not liable for any claim, damage or anything other this software is causing.

 I'm trying to deliver the best support i can for this, but since i'm only a human, answering may take a while.